kibetys/charging-stations-exercise/README.md

 Small react application to display a list of charging stations parsed from JSON data.
 It's also possible to click a charging-station list item to view charging-station info

 Tech Choices:
-* React V17, functional components and hooks, PropTypes
+* React V16, functional components and hooks, Typescript,
+* React Apollo & Graphql
 * Jest and Enzyme
 * Webpack